oubino/locpix_points/README.rst

 This includes 50 items from each class from the digits and letters dataset in the folder data/ which will be used to demo the pipeline.

-Note results are given in terms of classes 0,...,6
+Note results are given in terms of classes: 0,...,6

-These can be mapped to their "real" class
+These integers can be mapped to their "real" class

 .. list-table::
    :widths: 25 25